hashgraph/hedera-transaction-tool/front-end/docs/api.md

 Using the SDK, create desired transaction and encode it into a hex string.

+Do not freeze the transaction prior to encoding.

 To encode Transaction Bytes into a hex string, this function can be used:

 ```